Big 5 Questions

 – Can I keep my house or car?

 – Will I lose my business or can I still be self-employed?

 If you are considering bankruptcy, being able to answer these questions is vital.
 Once you have all this information then you will know exactly what will happen to your business and assets should you choose to file for bankruptcy.
 Feel free to download our eBook for free and educate yourself today.
-Or, if your questions are more complex, call us at Bankruptcy Experts directly on 1300 795 575.
+Or, if your questions are more complex, call us at Bankruptcy Dandenong directly on 1300 795 575.

 Is going bankrupt my only choice?
 No of course not you always have a choice, you may want to consider a debt consolidation loan.
 However, the most common option considered instead of bankruptcy is a Debt Agreement (Part IX).
 Study the graph to work out the relative advantages and drawbacks of Bankruptcy, Debt Agreements, and Personal Insolvency Agreements, so you can make an informed choice.

 Debt Consolidation Loan?

 A debt consolidation loan is in some cases the most suitable plan.
 What the plan does is to pack all the different loans into one, larger loan.
 There might be a fee to consolidate the debts.
 One of the biggest issues to think about is your credit rating, typically people thinking about bankruptcy have a badly damaged credit rating so a debt consolidation loan is simply not an option.

 Bankruptcy and Employment